 Great Wolf Lodge is located at 100 Great Wolf Drive, Grapevine

 The Bishop Arts Theatre Center (BATC) is building a legacy as an important link in Dallas’ cultural history.
 It is a charming building near the Bishop Arts District that offers comfortable seating for theatergoers with the privacy of balcony suites, truly an intimate theater experience.

 The M-Line air conditioned and heated restored vintage trolleys operate normally 365 days a year, providing safe, clean, reliable, and convenient public transportation free of charge (except chargers) in Dallas’ vibrant Uptown Neighborhood.
+While the ride is technically “free”, donations are highly suggested to help keep the line running.
+The M-Line provide service 365 days a year with 3 cars running on most days.
+Riding the entire route takes approximately 1 hour, depending on traffic and weather conditions.
 Carrie took her kids there and made a day of it, you can read about her experience with the M-Line Trolley here.

 The fire station was built in 1907 as home to Hook and Ladder Co.
 No. 3.
 All materials for the station came from Dallas or surrounding areas in Texas.
 The mission of the Dallas Firefighters Museum is to provide the City of Dallas a well-attended historical and educational asset.
 The Museum will teach fire safety, honor fallen heroes of the Department and preserve firefighting heritage.
 The museum is open Wednesday – Saturday from 9am-4pm.